 Today I have come across one of the worst structures implemented by an accountant for a BTL landlord I have seen.
 The client owns properties personally and he has been told to put all the rental income through a limited company and then create a deed of trust as part of this process.

-This documentation is not done correctly, so now the land registry, tenants and lenders think he owns them personally, HMRC only sees rent through the limited company and the deed of trust shows that he and the company own the properties 50-50!
+Land Registry, his tenants and lenders think he owns them personally, HMRC expect the rent to go through his personal tax return but it’s in the limited company.
+Finally the deed of trust shows he and the company own the properties 50-50!

 As well as being in breach of his mortgage conditions, he can no longer refinance his BTL mortgage portfolio or buy any more property.